 You could also speak with your sales and customer service teams to learn what questions are frequently asked.
 These can serve as inspiration for blog post ideas—whether they’re intended to educate people or act as sales enablement material.

 5) Use keyword analysis tools

 Finally, you can utilize a plethora of content tools designed to help you refine your keyword strategy.
 Some of the most popular include Google Keyword Planner, Semrush, Ahrefs, and Moz.

 Although not the most exhaustive tool, the Google Keyword Planner is efficient for conducting keyword research.

 When using the Keyword Planner, sort results by “Top of Page Bid” to see which keywords have the greatest cost.
 This is a dependable indicator of commercial intent.

 Results with an elevated Top of Page Bid are likely high buyer intent keywords.
 You can test this by typing those queries into Google and analyzing the search results.

-To obtain the best results from your keyword analysis, you can use paid tools like Ahrefs and Moz to conduct more in-depth keyword research.
+To obtain the best results from your keyword analysis, use paid tools like Ahrefs and Moz to conduct more in-depth keyword research.

 With the Ahrefs Keyword Explorer tool, you can use keyword modifiers (i.e., “buy,” “how to,” “top”) to filter for keywords with specific intent.
 You can then analyze the results based on Competition and Search Volume to determine which ones you want to include in your content marketing.